refilwe-m/ACN-syllabus/content/topics/redux-intro/_index.md

 dispatch({type: "ADD_TODO", title: "pay rent"})
 ```

-This is kinda a pain to write out so usually instead of doing thigs like this we make use of action creators.
+This is kinda a pain to write out so usually instead of doing things like this we make use of action creators.
 Eg:

 ```
 const ADD_TODO = "ADD_TODO"